American Numismatic Society: History

 The ANS was formed by a group of collectors in New York City in 1858, at a time when many learned societies were created.
-Although the initial meeting of the collectors occurred in March 1858, the Society looks back to April 6, 1858, as its date of creation; that was the day on which the fledgling Society's first constitution and bylaws were approved by the membership.
-That same month, the Society accessioned its first coin.
+Although the initial meeting of the collectors occurred in March 1858, the society looks back to April 6, 1858, as its date of creation; that was the day on which the fledgling society's first constitution and bylaws were approved by the membership.
+That same month, the society accessioned its first coin.
 In 1865, it was incorporated as the American Numismatic and Archaeological Society or ANAS.
 In 1907, the name was changed back to the original one.

 “The founders were Edward Groh, James Oliver, Dr. Isaac H. Gibbs, Henry Whitmore, James D. Foskett, Alfred Boughton, Ezra Hill, Augustus B. Sage, Asher D. Atkinson, M.D., John Cooper Vail, W. H. Morgan, Thomas Dunn English, M.D., LL.D., and Theophilus W. Lawrence.
 The corporators were Frank H. Norton, Isaac J. Greenwood, John Hannah, James Oliver, F. Augustus Wood, Frank Leathe, Edward Groh, Daniel Parish, Jr., and William Wood Seymour.”
 Benson Lossing in the History of New York City Volume II wrote in 1884 that “the prime objects of the society are the cultivation of the science of numismatology, the promotion of the study of American archaeology, and the collection of coins and medals and specimens of archaic remains.”
 Later, ANS changed its mission to focus primarily on all aspects of coins and medals.

-Under the leadership of several dynamic, resourceful and generous presidents, the ANS grew to become a major international center for numismatic research.
-One of these presidents, Archer M. Huntington, scion of the family who built the Southern Pacific Railroad and a serious collector, gave the Society land at 155th Street and Broadway and contributed toward construction of the neoclassical building which opened in 1908.
+Under the leadership of several dynamic, resourceful, and generous presidents, the ANS grew to become a major international center for numismatic research.
+One of these presidents, Archer M. Huntington, a scion of the family who built the Southern Pacific Railroad and a serious collector, gave the society land at 155th Street and Broadway and contributed toward the construction of the neoclassical building which opened in 1908.
 In 1929, Huntington underwrote the expansion of the building, which doubled its size.
-As President of the ANS from 1916 to 1941, Edward T. Newell, a scholar of Greek coins, guided the Society toward making its mark worldwide.
-He also left his enormous personal coin collection to the Society.
+As President of the ANS from 1916 to 1941, Edward T. Newell, a scholar of Greek coins, guided the society toward making its mark worldwide.
+He also left his enormous personal coin collection to society.

-It was in the latter half of the 20th century that the Society evolved into the foremost numismatic research institution in the United States.
+It was in the latter half of the 20th century that the society evolved into the foremost numismatic research institution in the United States.
 Its cabinet of nearly one million objects ranks with the largest in the world and is an extraordinary resource for students of the humanities.
 Its unique library of over 100,000 items is the most comprehensive collection of numismatic literature in existence.